JoshuaBielas/CPTR450-Journals/journal.md

 - [ ] Attend Monday's meeting and decide next steps for the project.
 I will likely start to connect backend functions to the UI to allow the basic functionality of the app to work.

 ---

+## Entry: 11/9/2025 - 11/14/2025

+### Time Spent
+- **Total:** 5 hours

+### Tasks Attempted
+1. Integrate Habit class with UI
+2. Minor refactoring and commenting of main.dart

+### Problems Encountered
+- **Problem 1:** Learning what is in the Habit and Log classes and how they work.
+  - *Attempted solution:* Read the code and ask Josh Garbi and AI any other questions
+  - *Outcome:* Resolved
+- **Problem 2:** Flutter is still relatively new to me and I need to learn its syntax a bit more
+  - *Attempted solution:* Continue coding and using Copilot as needed to provide understanding and aid development.
+  - *Outcome:* Resolved

+### Tasks Completed
+- [x] Basic Habit class integration with UI
+- [x] Minor refactoring and commenting of main.dart

+### Notes & Reflections
+This week I started integrating the front end and back end code.
+This is a big step in our project, and this was a good week to begin work on it.

+### Next Steps
+- [ ] Attend Monday's meeting and decide next steps for the project.
+I will likely do a lot of refactoring of code in main.dart due to changes in the back end.
+I will also keep building new features into the UI.

+---